 The story of Japan teaches us that material wealth and economic progress are not enough to create a healthy, happy life.
 To create health and happiness one needs to prioritise them over materialistic pursuits and actively work towards achieving a balanced life.
 And this whole process of giving form to a beautiful life, starts by listening to the state of your mind.
 After all, the state of your mind, designs the state of your life.

-REQUEST: Please share this post with folks who might benefit from it.
+REQUEST: Please share this post with friends who might benefit from it.

 *This post is part of our Nature Calm course with forest arts, games, meditations from Japan and other parts of the world.
 The course is available on a pay-as-you-like basis.
 It is a great resource filled with multiple ideas that also cover the art and science behind healing through nature.